jennyzhang8800/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 #.
 Click the content group name to view the names of units and components that
    are visible to this group.

 #.
-Click a linked unit name to go to that unit in the **Course Outline**,
+Click a linked unit name to go to that unit in the course outline, where
-   where you can where you can change that unit's :ref:`visibility settings<Content Hidden from Students>`.
-You can also :ref:`Specify Components in Courseware as Visible Only to Certain Content Groups`.
+   you can change that unit's :ref:`visibility settings<Content Hidden from Students>`.
+You can also :ref:`make some components visible only to certain content groups<Specify Components in Courseware as Visible Only to Certain Content Groups>`.

 For details about previewing your course to ensure that learners in a cohort correctly see the content intended for them, see :ref:`Viewing Cohort Specific